 Doctoral students in research courses are assigned grades of S (satisfactory progress) or U (unsatisfactory progress).
 The U grade may be a result of a lack of progress in the dissertation or a lack of communication with the major professor regarding this progress.

 Research course grades are permanent and are not changed upon completion of the dissertation.
 The satisfactory credits are added to the total required for the degree, but are not calculated in the GPA.
-The credits and S/U grades only appear on an unofficial transcript; only course enrollment (no grades or credits) appears on an official transcript.

 Foreign Language/Research Skill